petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/determining-data-entities.md

 ## Adding a Custom Field

-Before you can publish an object definition, you must add at least one custom field to it.
+Before you can publish an object definition, it must have at least one field.

 To do this,